 - Top : manage SoundFont (Pro version)

-- Middle : manage your Midi Files (all version)
+- Middle : manage your Midi Files (all versions)

-- Bottom : optimize SoundFont with your Midi Files (Pro version)
+- Bottom : optimize SoundFont according your Midi Files (Pro version)

 Panel SoundFont [Pro Version]